~50%

 The thesis of both consultancies converges: operational excellence in banking requires first process transparency, then process redesign, and only then technology deployment.
 Celonis provides the infrastructure for step one and increasingly for step three – while the consultancies take responsibility for step two.

-The documented practical experiences – such as those of UCB AG – reveal clear patterns for successful and failed implementations.
+The documented practical experiences reveal clear patterns for successful and failed implementations.
+A balanced assessment must also name the limitations.

 Five success factors from real banking implementations